 Thank you for your positive comments about the importance of our study, and the appropriateness of our datasets and statistical analyses.
 That being said, I take issue with certain elements of the study, which I think should be dealt with before the manuscript is considered further for publication: (1) The feeding data for croppers are poorly resolved (i.e., were only collected for a few species), thereby requiring extensive inference when calculating cropping rates.
 I appreciate the challenges of collecting data for all observed species, and would not advocate for more data collection here – however, I’d like to see a direct acknowledgement of this study limitation (i.e., some text on the issue, citing the relevant supp. table to point out the limitation, etc.).
 After all, it speaks to the trade-off between conducting small-scale studies of herbivory (where such data are finely resolved but limited in spatial scope) and large-scale studies of herbivory (where such data are inferred for many species, but are much greater in spatial scope).
 I think this inherent trade-off should be addressed in the Discussion, thus giving the study greater context.

 Thank you for the suggestion to better caveat the results for croppers.
-We agree that data limitations are due to the inherent trade-off between small and large scale studies.
 To clarify these issues, we add the following to the Discussion (L453-462):

 identify a trade-off between small- and large-scale studies